• Skip to primary navigation

 Best Side Dishes for Beef and Barley Stew

-Pair this hearty stew with simple sides that complement its rich, slow-cooked flavors.
+Pair this hearty stew with classic sides for beef tenderloin that complement its rich, slow-cooked flavors, or balance it with bold, Asian-inspired options like Korean beef bowls for quick dinners.

 Side DishWhy It Works